mmistakes/minimal-mistakes/_drafts/fs2.md

 )
 ```

 Since we don't use any effect to compute (or pull) the elements of the stream, we can use the `Pure` effect.
-In other words, using the `Pure` effect means that pulling the elements from the stream cannot fail.
+In other words, **using the `Pure` effect means that pulling the elements from the stream cannot fail**.

 Similarly, we can create pure streams using smart constructors instead of the `Stream` constructor.
 Among the others, we have `emit` and `emits`, which create a pure stream with only one element or with a sequence of elements, respectively: